saisatwik99/zh2hackathon_cache/README.md

 * Run ```npm start```
 * If everything is working fine, You will get a confirmation message that your application is running.

+* Note: After the creation of new account, you will be provided with an account id and that account id can be funded using transfers.